 Final determination of the contribution

 Within 24 weeks of the end of the period for which the NOW has been awarded, employers must apply for a final determination of the wage contribution accompanied by an auditor's report.
 The UWV will determine the definitive contribution based on the actual wage costs during the months of March, April and May 2020 within 52 weeks of receipt of the final application.
+Any wage sum increase after March 2020 is not considered in the wage contribution calculation.
+The wage sum over March is considered the maximum.
 The definitive decision of the UWV may result in a reimbursement by the employer because the wage contribution received had to be adjusted downward, or an additional contribution payment to the employer because the turnover loss turned out to be more substantial.
 The contribution can never be less than zero which means that an employer will not have to reimburse more than it received as advance payment(s).

 Self-employed persons - TOZO